QuickBooks Blog

 funding

 How does crowdfunding work?
-5-step guide for small businesses
+A step-by-step guide for small businesses

-There are more traditional business funding options like business grants, but if you have a unique idea or innovative project, you may consider crowdfunding.
-Let’s look at how crowdfunding works, the different types, and how to run a successful campaign:
+While traditional options like business grants and loans are available, this online fundraising offers an alternative path for entrepreneurs with unique ideas or innovative projects.
+Let's explore how crowdfunding works, the different types, and how to run a successful campaign.

 Types of crowdfunding